Quality AAC implementation

-Core vocabulary is a small set of simple words, that are used frequently and across contexts.
+Core vocabulary is a small set of simple words used frequently and across contexts.

-AAC devices have these core words which give the chance to a non-verbal user to communicate.
+AAC devices have these core words, which give a non-verbal user the chance to communicate.

 Provide access to core vocabulary

-Before we start teaching core vocabulary, we have to give our patients AAC devices that have a variety of core vocabulary.
-That can be done if you set up the AAC devices for core language.
+Before we start teaching core vocabulary, we have to give our patients AAC devices with a variety of core vocabulary.
+That can be done if you set up the AAC devices for the core language.
 The goal of utilizing core vocabulary is to give our non-verbal AAC users the ability to express themselves independently.

-If we are giving access to the core words to AAC users, we offer them a great device that enables them to say everything they want.
-They have the chance to choose from a nearly small set of words to create their sentences.
-This way, they can express many ideas and thoughts.
+If we provide access to the core words to AAC users, we offer them a great device that allows them to say everything they want.
+Of course, the core words represent a small set of words.
+Still, despite their quantity, the user can create many sentences to express their ideas, needs, and feelings.

 What words should you begin with?

-Remember that when you teach core words you have to pay more attention to what the user needs.
+Remember that you have to pay more attention to what the user needs when you teach core words.

 Managing which words, to begin with, can be challenging.
-If you search on Google for core vocabulary lists, you’ll find lots of articles and other already finished word lists.
-Honestly, this is kind of overwhelming.
-You’ll notice that there is typically a lot of overlap in words from a list to another list.
-You may notice a high percentage of the same words on many lists.
+If you search on Google for core vocabulary lists, you’ll find many articles and other already finished word lists.
+Honestly, this may be overwhelming.
+You’ll notice that there is typically a lot of overlap in words from one list to another.
+In addition, you may see a high percentage of the exact words on many lists.

 Here is our list of the words that we have selected to begin with when implementing core vocabulary guidance: